|Tour start → end dates||Enquire|

 Includes: Nelson Mandela Museum (note: museum is closed for renovations May 17-Apr 19) & scenic coastal walks

 Overnight: Benmore Lodge – twin share rooms with 1 bathroom shared between two rooms.
 Swimming pool, bar, restaurant, bar, internet & telephone.
-Free WiFi in reception
+Free WiFi in reception or similar

 Distance/time: 600kms, ± 8½ hours excluding stops for sightseeing & lunch – a long day!